justprateek/medic_bot/data/nlu/nlu-med.md

 - Have Negative thoughts a lot
 - i have suicidal thoughts
 - suicidal tendency
+- i think i have depression
+- i am suffering from depression
+- a lot of depression
+- problematic depression every now and then
+- i have been recently suffering with depression

 ## intent:problem_pneumonia
 - I am having greenish cough